 Served with a Domestic Violence Restraining Order

+What if I am innocent?
+How do I get out of a restraining order?
 If you have been falsely accused of abuse and are facing a domestic violence restraining order or a civil harassment restraining order, you need to take immediate action to protect your rights.
 Should you not act, you may suffer the following effects:

 - Limitations on where you can go or what you can do.

 - Move out of your home.

 - Limit your ability to see your children.

 - Restrictions on your right to own or possess a handgun.

 The Effect of a Domestic Violence Restraining Order on Custody Case

 Can I see my children if I have a restraining order?
 California Family Code §3044 requires that a California Family Court evoke the presumption that giving custody to a perpetrator of domestic violence is detrimental to the child.